UbiquityRobotics/learn/quick_start/loki/loki_beta.md

 You can use the robot in Access Point mode, or you can connect to your local area network via the following commands:

 (Useful hint:  Though almost all local networks support DHCP, rarely, it may not work.
-It helps to use IP numbers instead of names in ROS in these situations.
-I do this by including the following lines in my .bashrc Ubuntu startup script:
+In this case helps to use IP numbers instead of names.
+Do this by including the following lines in my .bashrc Ubuntu startup script:

-source ~/catkin_ws/devel/setup.bash
    ip="$(hostname -I|cut -d ' ' -f 1)"
    export ROS_IP=$ip

 ## Testing without a LAN